-Learning Goal: 02-05 Demonstrate how to use a firms financial statements to calculate its cash flows.
+Learning Goal: 02-05 Demonstrate how to use a firms financial statements to calculate its cash

-- Cash flows available to pay the firm's stockholders and debt holders after the firm has made the necessary working capital investments, fixed asset investments, and developed the necessary new products to sustain the firm's ongoing operations
+- 103) Cash flows available to pay the firm's stockholders and debt holders after the firm has made the necessary working capital investments, fixed asset investments, and developed the necessary new products to sustain the firm's ongoing operations is referred to as:

-- A. operating cash flow.
+- A) operating cash flow.

-- B. net operating working capital.
+- B) net operating working capital.

-- C. free cash flow.
+- C) free cash flow.